 This place in Covent Garden may look like it focuses on ice cream, but head inside to the cafe for the full drinks and snacks menu.
 The hot chocolate is velvet-smooth — would you expect any less from the Italians? — and made with 75% dark powdered chocolate.

-Chocoholics: if you're not aware of Jaz and Jul's, you've been missing out.
-The Islington chocolate house is completely vegetarian and largely vegan (and does a mean chocolate fondue).
-When it comes to hot chocolate, they really know their stuff, comparing the tasting process to that of wine or coffee.
-Choose if you want Madagascan, Peruvian or Brazilian origin cocoa in your drink, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the menu's offerings, and you can buy their hot chocolate ingredients to take home and make your own.
+Previously known as Jaz and Jul's, this Islington chocolate house is largely vegan (and does a mean chocolate fondue).
+When it comes to hot chocolate, they really know their stuff, comparing the tasting process to that of wine or coffee, and making it all fresh onsite.
+Choose if you want Madagascan, Ecuadorian or Peruvian origin cocoa in your drink, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the menu's offerings, and you can buy their (very reasonably-priced) hot chocolate ingredients to take home and make your own.

-This small, local chocolate shop with three branches is family-run, serving drinks made from single origin chocolate from Venezuela, Ecuador and the Dominican Republic.
+This small, local chocolate shop is family-run, serving drinks made from single origin chocolate from Venezuela, Ecuador and the Dominican Republic.
 Flavours include coconut, honey, caramel, mint and orange.